google/gsocguides/pages/mentor/19-selecting_students_and_mentors.md

 You can not substitute in other proposals after you have ranked your proposals and received the slot allocations.

+## Multiple contributors submitting proposals on the same idea

+Based on an organization's list of ideas, multiple contributors might submit proposals based on the same idea.
+Given that the project of one GSoC contributor should not depend on the project of another GSoC contributor, you should only select one proposal per project: the ranking list of an organization should rank stand-alone projects, not potential contributors for the same project.
+In case the specific proposal is not matched (e.g., contributor selected by multiple orgs - next section), Google will contact you to see which project you would like to replace that slot with.

 ## GSoC contributors selected by multiple orgs

 GSoC contributors are allowed to submit up to 3 proposals each year, and they can be to multiple organizations.
 When organizations have chosen their desired GSoC contributors based on their ranked slot allocations, it is inevitably the case that a few GSoC contributors are sought by more than one organization (usually around 10-20 each year).